The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 ## 60-Second Burst Delays

 Delaying a burst for a full minute, barring downtime getting involved, is much easier.
 Since you can't get it into WM, you just hold all your two-minute skills and burst in Mage's Ballad.
+You should catch the AP+EA transition at the tail end.

-You'll still have almost everything you have in a two-minute burst.
+You'll still have almost everything you get in a two-minute burst.
+Apex Arrow, Blast Arrow, Iron Jaws, Sidewinder, Barrage and so on.
 The only major loss is that you downgrade your song procs.

-Even if that feels bad, remember that if your party wants to odd-minute burst, there's a reason.
+That feels bad, but remember that if your party wants to odd-minute burst, there's a reason.
 The party-wide gains should far outweigh your loss of Pitch Perfects under buffs.

 ## Downtime song handling